truenas/documentation/content/Solutions/Integrations/SMBClustering.md

 Click **CREATE SHARE**:
 1. Enter a unique **Name** for the share.
 2. Choose an **ACL** to apply to the share.
-   {{< expand "click to expand" "v" >}}
+   {{< expand "Current Options (click to expand)" "v" >}}
-   * POSIX_OPEN - Template that grants read, write, and execute permissions to all users.
+   * **POSIX_OPEN** - Template that grants read, write, and execute permissions to all users.
-   * POSIX_RESTRICTED - Template that grants read, write, and execute to owner and group, but not other.
+   * **POSIX_RESTRICTED** - Template that grants read, write, and execute to owner and group, but not other.
 The template may optionally include the special-purpose 'builtin_users' and 'builtin_administrators' groups as well as Domain Users and Domain Admins groups in Active Directory environments.
    {{< /expand >}}
 3. Setting **Readonly** prevents users from making any changes to the cluster volume contents.
 4. Click **CONFIRM** to create the SMB share and make it immediately active.